 Summer Legal Intern

 The MinKwon Center for Community Action was established in 1984 to meet the needs and concerns of the Korean American community through our five program areas: Community Organizing and Advocacy, Social and Legal Services, Civic Participation, Youth Empowerment, and Culture.
-Since our founding, we have made a profound presence in the Korean American community through various grassroots organizing, education, and advocacy initiatives that address important community issues, including immigration policies at the national, state and city levels, voter rights, and culture awareness.
+Since our founding, we have made a profound presence in the Korean American community through various grassroots organizing, education, and advocacy initiatives that address important community issues, including immigration policies at the national, state and city levels, voter rights, and cultural awareness.
 The MinKwon Center places a special emphasis on meeting the needs of our marginalized community members, including youth, elderly, recent immigrants, low-income residents, and limited-English-proficient residents.
 More recently, it has expanded its program areas to work with the Chinese American community as well.

 The MinKwon Center’s Social Services Team provides free legal services to the Asian American community members throughout New York in the areas of labor, immigration, and housing law.
 We provide direct legal representation and work closely with other legal groups and pro bono lawyers to help these community members achieve social and economic justice.
 Our team is seeking second and third year law students to work alongside our immigration, housing and labor staff attorneys.